What is Cash Application Process in Accounting & O2C | Cash Applications

 • Uses Natural Language Processing (NLP) to extract remittance details from emails, PDFs, bank statements, and customer portals.

-• AI ensures data accuracy, even when remittance formats vary.
+• AI ensures data accuracy, even when remittance formats vary or data is incomplete.

 3. Predictive Analytics for Cash Flow Management

-• AI analyzes historical payment patterns to predict future cash flows.
+• Analyzes historical payment patterns to forecast future cash inflows.

-• Provides data-driven insights to optimize working capital and reduce revenue leakage.
+• Provides insights to optimize working capital, reduce revenue leakage, and improve financial planning.

 4. Automated Exception Handling with AI

-• Identifies mismatches and exceptions, providing suggested resolutions based on past data.
+• Identifies mismatches and payment exceptions and provides suggested resolutions based on historical data.

 5. Seamless ERP Integration with AI-Enabled Data Mapping